Cardano-Forge/weld/README.md

 });
 ```

-_Note: When using a SSR framework, make sure to set configuration options inside a client side file_
+> Note: When using a SSR framework, make sure to set configuration options inside a client side file.

 ## Cross-Chain Support